TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/gateway-config.md

 Type: `bool`<br />

 Ignore the case of any endpoints for APIs managed by Tyk.
 Setting this to `true` will override any individual API and Ignore, Blacklist and Whitelist plugin endpoint settings.

+### ignore_canonical_mime_header_key
+EV: **TYK_GW_IGNORECANONICALMIMEHEADERKEY**<br />
+Type: `bool`<br />

+Current support is limited to JavaScript plugins, global header injection, virtual endpoint and JQ transform header rewrites.
+This functionality doesn’t affect headers that are sent by the HTTP client and the default formatting will apply in this case.

+For technical details refer to the [CanonicalMIMEHeaderKey](https://golang.org/pkg/net/textproto/#CanonicalMIMEHeaderKey) functionality in the Go documentation.

 ### log_level
 EV: **TYK_GW_LOGLEVEL**<br />